Concurrent Session C

 C5 – New Tools and Approaches to Empower People with ABI

-Cindy Hunt, RN, DrPH, Alicja Michalak, RN, MScN and Carol DiSalle, MScS, Reg.
-CASLPO S-LP (C).
+Cindy Hunt, RN, DrPH, Alicja Michalak, RN, MScN and Ashley Andrew, MSW, RSW.
 One in three people experiencing a concussion will have persistent symptoms and need more care.
 Research shows that learning self-management can improve patient knowledge, confidence and improve coping ability and health.
 This session will shed light on the Learning about Managing Persistent Symptoms (LAMPS) App, which provides guidance on managing eating, sleeping, mood and exercise.
 Using InVision software participants will be able to interact and comment on the content and use of a new App.
 Also, an update of the findings of the OBIA 2017 survey on guiding brain injury research will be presented.
 There will be small group discussions related to a new brain injury-specific model for research engagement, based on the 2017 survey findings.
 The discussion will help inform the Ontario researchers in the CONNECT network.

 C6 – Vision and Acquired Brain Injury: A Rehabilitative Approach